 The review process provides an opportunity for faculty to work together, examining what has worked well and what not so well, discussing issues and concerns, making plans, and implementing change.
 The process gives faculty the chance to develop a shared understanding of the goals of the program and a shared commitment to advance those goals.
 The Self-Study Report is a key part of this process.
-The Report should analyze the strengths, weaknesses and needs of the program (incorporating understanding gained through program assessment); look ahead to the challenges that the program may face; and consider ways in which the program might enhance its strengths and meet ongoing or new challenges.
-The Self-Study Report is a confidential document, intended for an audience of the program, the Dean, and the consultants.
+The Report should analyze the strengths, weaknesses, and needs of the program (incorporating understanding gained through program assessment); look ahead to the challenges that the program may face; and consider ways in which the program might enhance its strengths and meet ongoing or new challenges.
+The Self-Study Report is a confidential document, intended for an audience of the program faculty, administrators, and the consultants.
 It is the primary tool the consultants will use to familiarize themselves with the program prior to their visit.
-Description of the program is an important element of the self-study, but even more important is analysis of how well one or another aspect of the program is working and how well, in general, the program is achieving its goals and the goals of the College.
-It is crucial that the Self-Study Report be frank in its analysis so that the document can be used effectively as part of the planning process for the program.
+Description of the program is an important element of the self-study, but the most effective self-study reports are:

+- Analytical: It should be an analysis of how well one or another aspect of the program is working and how well, in general, the program is achieving its goals and the goals of the College. - Honest: It is crucial that the Self-Study Report be frank in its analysis so that the document can be used effectively as part of the planning process for the program.
 The more candid a program is about weaknesses and challenges, the more effectively those issues can be addressed and resources brought to bear in order to improve the academic program.
-A self-study that ignores difficult issues will be seen as lacking credibility.
-The aim is improving the education we provide at Knox.
-The strengths of a program should certainly feature prominently as well, with consideration of what it will take to continue-or further build on-these strengths.
+A self-study that ignores difficult issues will be seen as lacking credibility. - Focused: The aim is improving the education we provide at Knox.
+The Self-Study Report should define issues and questions that need attention, not simply compile information.
+The strengths of a program should feature prominently, but so should consideration of what it will take to sustain-or further build on-these strengths.
 The result of the self-study and review process is not a "grade" for each program, but rather the laying of a foundation for further discussion and action.

-The self-study should reflect on those years since the last program review was conducted, or for the last seven years if a review has not recently been undertaken.
-The self-study is not just a review of the past seven years, but also a consideration of any unresolved or anticipated issues.
-The body of the Self-Study Report should be organized according to the following outline, adapted to program needs as appropriate.
+With the goal of producing a Self-Study Report with the above characteristics, the self-study process should reflect on those years since the last program review was conducted, or for the last seven years if a review has not recently been undertaken.
+The self-study process is not just a retrospective act, but also a consideration of any unresolved questions, impending decisions, or anticipated future challenges.
+The body of the Self-Study Report can be organized according to the following outline (a template is available).
+However, the format should be adapted to program needs as appropriate.
 Use tables or bullets where they will help your presentation.
-There is no set length for the document, but something like 15-20 single-spaced pages would be appropriate (plus supporting documents/ appendices).
+There is no set length for the document, but something like twenty single-spaced pages would be appropriate (plus supporting documents/ appendices).
 Use your own good judgment to balance complexity with conciseness.